arungeorge101/myRobinhoodData/readme.md

 # MyRobinhoodData

 A wrapper around Robinhood API calls to export your watchlist, options history, and stocks order history to JSON, HTML, or XLS files.
+This also creates a summary data for your options and stock transactions. *** Summary feature is very basic as of now, and there are issues/bugs which I will fix in the coming days.
+Feel free to create new issues ***

 ## Getting Started